 Prerequisite: ESL 27 or appropriate scores on ALI placement test.
 The study and practice of reading passages of various rhetorical styles.
 Improvement of reading speed; development of vocabulary through prediction and inferences.

 ESL 38 Intermediate II: Grammar

-Prerequisite: ESL 028 or appropriate ESL placement test score.
 The study and practical application of complex sentence structures, including some perfect and perfect progressive tenses.
 Understanding and use of all parts of speech, basic conditionals, and some modals.

 ESL 39 Intermediate II: Composition